 April / May ....

-He also started to really laugh and giggle at th
+He also started to really laugh and giggle at this stage!

 Something else Jake discovered in April was the joys of a swing.
 In the past he used to just sit and look uneasy but suddenly the swing became great fun and now as we get to the park and see the swings the arms start waving, the legs start kicking and he wants to be there NOW!